fredrik-rose/SeaSubCompiler/README.md

 level.

-The symbol table is attached to the abstract syntax tree by adding a *symbol table* member to each of the node in the abstract syntax tree, referring to the corresponding lexical scope in the symbol table.
+The symbol table is attached to the abstract syntax tree by adding a *symbol table* member to each of the node in the abstract syntax tree, referring to the corresponding lexical scope in the symbol table, using the visitor design pattern.

+#### Data Structure

+To support lexical scoping the symbol table is implemented as tree, where each node represents a lexical scope.
+The nodes are implemented as a hash map (i.e. dictionary) where the key is the id (name) of the symbol.
+The [] operator is overloaded to first look for a symbol in the current scope and if can't be found the tree is traverse towards the root until the symbol is found.
+Each type of symbol is implemented as a separate class.

 ### Error Handler

 This component is responsible for the error handling and is used by all parts of the compiler.